 We see an object in the context of time and place and time involves how one feels and thinks at a given moment.
 How do you know that what you’ve recorded is not the spirit of the object but one’s own spirit or how one feels at the time about the object or the feelings for something else which one was projecting onto the object?

 This idea of recording the essence of a thing has been influential in Western abstract art.
-I’m thinking of Japanese prints decorating the walls of Monet and Van Gogh and Picasso’s delineation of a cow… or was that Bauhaus’ Klee or Kandinsky who drew the essence of a cow?
+I’m thinking of the Japanese prints decorating the walls of Monet’s home in Giverny or the ones Vincent and Theo Van Gogh collected in the hundreds.
+I’m also thinking of Picasso’s delineation of a cow… or was that Bauhaus’ Klee or Kandinsky who drew the essence of a cow?

 Franck says that “True drawing demands craftsmanship of the hand as it does visual intelligence of the eye.” (p.
 118)